keevitaja/linguist/README.md

 # Linguist - Localization for Laravel

-This package provides an easy localization support for the Laravel framework.
+This package provides an easy multilingual localization support for the Laravel framework.

 ## Installation